 Detoxing from heroin on your own can be dangerous.
-That is why it is essential to enter a professional heroin detox program.
+That is why it is essential to go through the stages of heroin detox at a professional heroin detox program.
 After the initial detox, which often involves severe withdrawal symptoms, you will make rapid progress toward your goal of sobriety.
 There are a slew of therapy programs to assist you, and you might even learn some things about yourself as you complete your journey towards a better, healthier you.
 This is a time for personal growth and allows you to settle the score with the soon-to-be-former version of yourself.
 They are not the real you.
 The real you is the one you see in the mirror’s reflection every day, and your future is only going to get brighter.

 Do you or a loved one need help from a heroin detox center?
 Call us today at 866.957.7885 for more information.